-This list not necessarily a complete listing of all organizations, manufacturers or distributors nor does listing imply ACB endorsement.
+This list is not necessarily a complete listing of all organizations, manufacturers or distributors, nor does listing imply ACB endorsement.

 BrailleM: The Braille Music List

-To subscribe to BrailleM, send a blank message to:
+To subscribe to BrailleM, send a blank email message to [email protected].

 If you have problems subscribing or unsubscribing, write the list owner, Brent Hugh ([email protected]).
 The list owner can subscribe or unsubscribe you manually.

 Brent Hugh’s Personal and Business Web Pages

-Brent Hugh’s Piano Home Page; Recordings--several hours of music free for downloading or online listening: classical piano, children’s songs, original compositions (classical, ambient, electronic) by Brent Hugh; EarTest--a shareware eartraining program designed to improved perfect pitch AND relative pitch; Teaching Young People to Be Musical--simple but specific suggestions to parents and teachers of young people, to help them develop their native music abilities (based on my doctoral research); EarTestonline--a simplified, online version of the EarTest software (free); Children's music by Brent Hugh (free sheet music and MP3 downloads); Sheet music by Brent Hugh (free sheet music downloads); The influence of Javanese Gamelan Music on Claude Debussy's piano music; The Braille Music FAQ and Braille Music Email List; The Missouri Music Teachers Association Home Page; Find a Piano Teacher in Missouri
+Brent Hugh’s Piano Home Page contains recordings of several hours of music free for downloading or online listening: classical piano, children’s songs, and original compositions (classical, ambient, electronic) by Brent Hugh.
+It also offers EarTest, a shareware ear-training program designed to improved perfect pitch AND relative pitch; Teaching Young People to Be Musical — simple but specific suggestions to parents and teachers of young people; EarTestonline — a simplified, online version of the EarTest software (free); children’s music (free sheet music and MP3 downloads); sheet music (free sheet music downloads); The Braille Music FAQ and Braille Music Email List; The Missouri Music Teachers Association Home Page; Find a Piano Teacher in Missouri; and many others.

 Valdosta Music & Publishing